sail-pl/SAIL/README.md

 The execution of SAIL programs proceeds in successive steps called instants.
 Parallel composition allows the concurrent execution of several processes.
 At each instant signals may be present or absent.
-A signal is present either because it is produces by the environment
+A signal is present either because it is produced by the environment or because it is emitted by the program.
 An instant terminates when all processes are blocked, waiting for an absent signal.
 Signals are handled by the following primitives :